ElliotKillick/qubes-video-companion/README.md

 ### Preview

-At this point, install and open an application such as Cheese (packaged as: `cheese`) to preview the webcam or screen shared video stream.
+At this point, install and open an application such as Cheese (packaged as `cheese`) to preview the webcam or screen shared video stream.
 You're all set!

 ## Security